aduh95/schwifty-markdown/README.md

 > * [Java](//java.com)
 > * _(optional)_ [Graphviz](//graphviz.org) (to generate all PlantUML diagram
 >   types)
+>
+> If you don't want to use those features, you can set an environment variable
+> `SCHWIFTY_DISABLE_JAVA` at true or use the `--no-java` flag when running
+> schwifty to disable the warning on startup.

 Then, you need to download the package dependecies using `yarn` (you might need to use `sudo`):